The Evolution of the Doctrine of the Trinity

 Born into a Christian family, Origen received a superior Greek education steeped in the teachings of Plato.
 He went on to teach philosophy in Alexandria, Egypt, and eventually became the leading Christian intellectual of his day.
 Origen is known for his mystical speculation about scripture, following the allegorical tradition established by Philo.
 Ilaria L. E. Ramelli writes of the connection between Philo and Origen:

 It was Origen who devised the theory known as the Eternal Generation of the Son.
-This pillar of Trinitarian theology makes one very significant change to Justin’s view that Jesus, as the Son of God, was begotten by God in pre-human form at the dawn of creation.
+This pillar of Trinitarian theology makes one very significant change to Justin’s view that Jesus was begotten by God in pre-human form at the dawn of creation.
 Origen proposed that Jesus never had a beginning.
 The word “begotten” could be stretched to mean an infinite span of time, such that Jesus is eternally being “begotten” right up to the present day in a mystical sense that simply can’t be fathomed:

 Firmly rooted in Platonic metaphysics, Origen’s idea that the begotten Son had a “beginning-less” beginning became popular in certain quarters of the Hellenized church.
 But this concept was not accepted by all, and would ultimately become the flashpoint of controversy in the Christological debates of the following century.